-Groundswell are undertaking research to understand the impacts of COVID-19 on the lives of people experiencing homelessness.
+Since the pandemic hit in March 2020, Groundswell have been undertaking research to understand the impacts of COVID-19 on the lives of people experiencing homelessness.
 The project aims to understand how COVID-19 and the response to it is affecting the lives of people who are homeless and include the voices of people experiencing homelessness in the national and local decision-making processes.

-Between April and August 370 daily diaries, 93 telephone interviews and a network of 13 digital reporters led to nine briefings highlighting the experiences, challenges, barriers and opportunities people who were homeless were facing during the pandemic.
+Between April and August 2020 370 daily diaries, 93 telephone interviews and a network of 13 digital reporters led to nine briefings (below) highlighting the experiences, challenges, barriers and opportunities people who were homeless were facing during the pandemic.
 The full research process is led by people with experience of homelessness themselves.
+From this insight we launched this report highlighting what we heard and what actions need to be taken to create change.

 We encourage you to use these briefings when planning services, support, responses and solutions to the issue of homelessness during COVID-19: